Lion Air Flight 610: Potential cause

 The CFM LEAP engines used on the 737 MAX have a higher bypass ratio and have a larger nacelle than the engines of previous Boeing 737 models, requiring them to be placed further forward and upwards on the wing compared to previous models.
-This destabilises the aircraft pitch at high angles of attack (AoA) due to a change in aerodynamics.
+This de-stabilises the aircraft pitch at high AoAs due to a change in aerodynamics.

-The Maneuvering Characteristics Augmentation System (MCAS) was designed to mitigate this aerodynamics issue in the 737 MAX series, automatically commanding the aircraft to pitch downwards if its angle of attack was too high, however out of two angle of attack sensors on the aircraft, MCAS would only read data from a single sensor.
+The MCAS was designed to mitigate this aerodynamics issue in the 737 MAX series, automatically commanding the aircraft to pitch downwards if its AoA was too high, but out of two AoA sensors on the aircraft, MCAS would only read data from a single sensor.
 Former Boeing engineers expressed the opinion that a nose-down command triggered by a sensor single point of failure is a design flaw if the crew is not prepared, and the FAA was evaluating a fix of the possible flaw and investigating whether the pilots' transition training is adequate.
-A malfunction in the Captain-side AoA sensor, as occurred on the flight, caused the MCAS system to continuously trim the aircraft nose-down, causing the plane to crash.
+A malfunction in the captain-side AoA sensor, as occurred on the flight, caused the MCAS system to continuously trim the aircraft nose-down, causing the plane to crash.